mmistakes/minimal-mistakes/_posts/2019-01-10-cross-micro-services-authentication-Azure-B2C.md

 # For API2API call Disable ValidateAudience check
-By default Microsoft.AspNetCore.Authentication.JwtBearer middleware verifies if the token and the API audience match(*).
+By default, Microsoft.AspNetCore.Authentication.JwtBearer middleware verifies if the token and the API audience match(*).
 This means that in a cross API call, that happens when WebCalculator calls ApiScientificCalculator using the same bearer, you will receive the following message:

 	AuthenticationFailed: IDX10214: Audience validation failed.
 Audiences: '<guid>'.
 Did not match: validationParameters.ValidAudience: '<guid>' or validationParameters.ValidAudiences: 'null'.

-This because both clientid "WebCalculator" and clientid "APIScientificCalculator" want to access to same API (APICalculator).
+This is because both clientid "WebCalculator" and clientid "APIScientificCalculator" want to access the same API (APICalculator).

-In order to avoid this, in calculatorAPI>Startup>ConfigureServices you need to add the following
+In order to avoid this, in calculatorAPI>Startup>ConfigureServices, you need to add the following

 ```csharp
 var tokenValidationParameters = new TokenValidationParameters